 2) Do some practice stitches

 Once you’ve learned the basics, it’s time to start practising some crochet stitches.
-The best way to do this is to find a crochet pattern for a simple project for which a simple crochet stitch pattern will suffice – such as a blanket or scarf.
+The best way to do this is to find a crochet pattern for a simple project that does the same stitch over and over again – blankets and scarfs are great for this.

 There are plenty of free crochet patterns available online.
-Simply do a search for “free crochet patterns”, and you’ll find plenty of options to get started.
+Simply do a search for “free crochet patterns for beginners”, and you’ll find plenty of options to get started.

 3) Take crochet classes